 Diversity and affordability are two themes running throughout the Jacksonville regional housing market.
 Whether it is a home on the National Historic Register in the Jacksonville Historic District, a studio loft downtown, a moderately priced apartment in the new Stonebridge Apartments, or the numerous subdivisions sprouting up amidst the farmland of Morgan and Scott counties -- it is easy to purchase a home in our region.

 The market ranges from several hundred square feet to more than 3,000 square feet with a variety of housing styles available in an urban or rural setting.
-Our region offers everything from turn of the century homes to new construction.
+Our region offers everything from Civil War era, to turn-of-the-century homes to new construction.

 The affordability of the Jacksonville regional housing market is reinforced by the plethora of local financing readily available for little or no money down.